 The CF procedure is shown in Figure 2.
 It begins with the inputting of data, which is followed by the setting of parameters according to the format of the neighbors in the third stage.
 In the third stage, it makes suggestions for the production of brand-new things.

 Fig 2.
-The CF process [10].
+The CF process10.